 - Can Humans Eat Cat Foods?

-For example, a delicious piece of meat that is well-cooked and deboned (small pieces of bone can get stuck in your cat’s throat), or a banana which we can serve in small pieces for dessert, are as good for her as they are for us.
+Some human foods are safe for cats, while others are toxic and extremely dangerous.
+Nevertheless, if it is not continuous, it is OK for your cat to eat most food we eat.
+For example, a delicious piece of meat that is well-cooked and deboned, or a banana that we can serve in small pieces for dessert, is as good for cats as it is for us.

-Of course, when the answer to the question is the one above, new questions come up: If cats can eat only some of the foods that we consume; what human foods can I give my cat? or can cats eat fruits or vegetables? or which human foods are dangerous for my cat?
+Of course, new questions arise when asking the above question: If cats can eat only some of the foods we consume, what human foods can I give my cat?
+Can cats eat fruits or vegetables?
+And which human foods are dangerous for my cat?

-List of Some Foods Cats Can and Cannot Eat
+List of Human Foods Cats Can and Cannot Eat

 - Meat and chicken (cooked, deboned)